 The crews specified are understood to be the minimum crew.
-It is recognized that considerations of safety, reasonable work load, and other factors may require that a larger crew be employed, this to be mutually agreed at either a prejob conference or at the request of the journeyman operator and such additional employees required shall be employees covered under this Agreement.
+It is recognized that considerations of safety, reasonable work load, and other factors may require that a larger crew be employed, this to be mutually agreed at either a pre-job conference or at the request of the journeyperson operator and such additional Employees required shall be Employees covered under this Agreement.
 Where possible, the use of apprentices for this purpose is expected.

-A.05 Manning Clause
+A.05 Crewing-Clause

-All equipment shall be manned as provided in Schedule "A" and in addition to the manning provisions therein contained, when an Operating Engineer requires assistance in addition to any that must be provided for, the Operating Engineer will be assisted by an employee covered by this Agreement in accordance with accepted practices within the Pile Driving and Dredging Industry, or as may mutually be agreed between the Employer and the Union or journeyman operator.
+All equipment shall be crewed as provided in Schedule "A" and in addition to the crewing provisions therein contained, when an Operating Engineer requires assistance in addition to any that must be provided for, the Operating Engineer will be assisted by an Employee covered by this Agreement in accordance with accepted practices within the Pile Driving and Dredging Industry, or as may mutually be agreed between the Employer and the Union or journeyperson operator.